sivaramambikasaran/sivaramambikasaran.github.io/blog/quotes.md

 <span style="color:lime">"The ability to quote is a serviceable substitute for wit." -- W. Somerset Maugham</span>

+- "Two of the biggest scams of our time: (i) Insurance, (ii) Vaccines"

+- "Any civilized society by definition has to be a pretentious and slave society"

 - "Sarcasm is the lowest form of wit but the highest form of intelligence" -- Oscar Wilde

 - "He who suffers (works) before it is necessary, suffers (works) more than necessary." -- Seneca